Daniel Ash: Life and work

 After going to concerts in his teenage years, Ash decided to perform on a stage in some way.
 He started playing guitar around the age of 15, but confessed to having been very lazy and learning only three chords, and nothing more, for about three years.
-He began playing in cover bands, often together with future band mates David J and Kevin Haskins, whom he had known since nursery school.
+He began playing in cover bands, often together with future bandmates David J and Kevin Haskins, whom he had known since nursery school.
 His first gig was in the Glasgow Rangers Workman's Club.

 Ash had become friends with Peter Murphy during his teenage years.
 Ash went to art school and Murphy went to work in a printing factory.
 They met up again five years later and Ash suggested forming a band.
 Rigging up a makeshift rehearsal space, Ash played an Echo 12 – bar blues, while Murphy sang a series of newspaper articles.
 Four weeks later, they formed Bauhaus and recorded "Bela Lugosi's Dead".

 That song, released in 1979, became one of the most influential songs in gothic rock music, even though they saw themselves as a "dark glam" band and have always distanced themselves from the gothic label.
 From early on, he was intent on sounding original, and often tried to "make the guitar not sound like a guitar".
-He worked to develop a guitar style that included other-worldly and atmospheric sounds by the use of an EBow.
+He worked to develop a guitar style that included other-worldly and atmospheric sounds.
+In an interview with John Robb, he said that he first bought an EBow in 1981.
 He typically has used a Telecaster guitar, HH amplifiers and Marshall 4x12 cabinets for his stage gear.
 Later in his career, he relied heavily on the Fernandes Sustainer system to achieve sounds similar to the EBow.

 After nearly five years of recording and performing, Bauhaus broke up and Ash put together Tones on Tail with Bauhaus drummer Kevin Haskins.
 As Ash described them: "We were a motley crew of individuals who essentially wanted to sound like a band from Venus or Mars!"
 In 1984, Tones on Tail was disbanded; Ash founded Love and Rockets in 1985 with Haskins and David J, also of Bauhaus.
 In an interview in June 2009, Ash emphatically stated that he had no further plans to play with Love and Rockets.

-Ash has stated that guitar solos do not interest him much, since they rely on a musician's ego.
-He cares much more for the craft of songwriting and the overall production of a song rather than a focus on guitar or any other single instrument.
-During the last ten years, he has been experimenting more with electronic music, both with Love and Rockets and solo, limiting the use of guitar as an extra element to the songs.
-Since the last reformation of Bauhaus, however, he has been returning to a more guitar-based rock sound.